The controversial History Channel series Ancient Aliens seems to be winding down after four seasons (the fourth has been airing on H2).

 But I do have a problem with Ancient Aliens myself, and it's a not-insubstantial one.
 It's a problem I have with AAT as it's often presented.
 So much of it seems determined to debunk religion that it over-simplifies the issue.

-I do think that paleocontact was a reality and that what every major religious and mythological tradition is telling us is true- that we had help.
+I do think that paleocontact is a probability and that what every major religious and mythological tradition is consistently (and rather lucidly) telling us is true- that we had help.
 We had help becoming who we are, we had help from these beings who taught us how to build things and do things and how to learn about our world.

 BORN TO SERVE